SpecterShell/outlook-junk-mail-mover/README.md

 This script polls the Outlook `junkemail` folder through Microsoft Graph and moves matching messages back into the `inbox`.

-It is conservative by default:

-- You must either configure allowlists/keywords.
-- Or explicitly set `OUTLOOK_MOVE_ALL=true` if you really want to move everything from Junk.

-## What it does

 - Authenticates with Microsoft Graph using device-code login.
 - Looks at recent messages in `junkemail`.
 - Matches them by sender address, sender domain, subject keywords, or body keywords.